OntimizeWeb/docs/docs/extra-components/calendar/o-calendar.component.md

 ### Jump to any date

 Clicking the toolbar title opens a Material date picker (`mat-calendar`) that lets the user jump to any day, month or year without having to page through the calendar one step at a time.

+## Loading state

+While a service/entity query is in flight, the active view's content is replaced by a loading skeleton (`ngx-skeleton-loader`) shaped like that view: a 7-column grid for month, one column per visible day for week, a single column for day — both in the hourly grid and the agenda (`show-hours="no"`) layouts.
+The toolbar stays visible and usable throughout.
+Not shown in `static-data` mode, since there is no query to wait for.

 ## Agenda mode (`show-hours="no"`)